-We spent a day and a half in Hallan relaxing in the town of Charanag, with nothing much on our to-do-list but simply soaking in its laid-back life.
+We spent a day and a half in Hallan relaxing in the town of Charanag, with nothing much on our to-do-list but to simply soak in the laid-back life around.

 Next Up: The Town Of Sethan

 Despite being offbeat, Sethan and Hallan are two very different places.
-Where Hallan Valley has a more traditional Hindu Himachali influence (from the architecture to the lifestyle of locals) Sethan is more Tibetan in its appearance, as people in Sethan are the original immigrants of Spiti Valley and the adjoining valleys of Tibet.
+Where Hallan Valley has a more traditional Hindu Himachali influence, Sethan is more Tibetan in its appearance.
+People in Sethan are the original immigrants of Spiti Valley and the adjoining valleys of Tibet.